-Our autistic senses are tuned to pick up things, notice things, that others do not, as Rhi@OutFoxgloved wonderfully describes in this post ‘The day my autism saved my daughters life.’
-Our always-on, delicate antennae are tuned into everything, so of course we can experience overload in NT environments, and fail to pick up things that seem obvious to NTs.
-We usually realise too late what someone meant when they were talking, as exact words and actions now sifted and processed, come back to us.
-In NT environments we can consequently be seen as slow, or uninterested, and underestimated.
+Autistic senses are tuned to pick up things, notice things, that others do not, as Rhi@OutFoxgloved wonderfully describes in this post ‘The day my autism saved my daughters life.’
+Delicate antennae that are tuned into everything can result in overload and not picking up on things that might seem obvious to neurotypical people — like realising much later what someone meant when they were speaking, as words and actions now sifted and processed, become clear.

-In one of the galleries is an extruded rectangular sheet of thin hard white plastic mounted on a wooden board, lying seemingly discarded on a low table.
-I discovered that this is a representation in relief of an oil painting on display — an interpretation of the painting for blind/partially sighted people.
+In one of the galleries is a rectangular sheet of thin hard white plastic that has been vacuum formed to create shapes in relief on its surface.
+This has been mounted on a wooden board, and lay seemingly discarded on a low table.
+I discovered that this is a representation in relief of an oil painting on display — an interpretation of the painting for Blind/partially sighted people.
 I imagined touching it, my finger tips running over the surface, feeling the hard plastic with its complex indentations, and not being able to make sense of it.
 Was I wrong?
-Maybe I was underestimating the heightened sense of touch that may come with being blind or partially sighted?
+Was this based on an assumption that a heightened sense of touch comes with being Blind or partially sighted?
 I did not understand how this object could ‘speak’ or describe, or say very much about the painting to anyone and was troubled by its possible not-fit-for-purpose-ness.

 I forgot about this until listening to artist Lynne Cox talking about her work on the Shape Arts’ website.
-What she said about blindness was so interesting, enlightening and refreshing.
-I realised how much my idea of blindness was about it being a deficit, and how much we still have to learn and discover about difference.
+What she said about being a Blind/partially sighted artist challenged my understanding, and I realised how much we still have to learn and discover about difference.

-My initial assessment of the object was confirmed when I read the excellent and informative ‘Shifting Perspectives’ by the RNIB, written by Zoë Partington-Sollinger and Amy Morgan. (for more info go to RNIB / VOCALEYES)
+My thoughts about the object were further informed when I read the excellent and informative ‘Shifting Perspectives’ by the RNIB, written by Zoë Partington-Sollinger and Amy Morgan. (for more info go to RNIB / VOCALEYES)

 ‘Someone using touch to access an image will rely on their brain piecing together many snippets of information.
 Making sense of that information and organising it into a complete image can be quite a task.’

-These objects need to be used in conjunction with, for example, audio guides or guided tours.
-Line drawings work better than oil pantings.
+That these objects need to be used in conjunction with, for example, audio guides or guided tours makes some sense, and that line drawings work better than oil pantings.
 I still feel troubled though.
-The object ‘frames’ and presents a particular way of seeing for blind/partially sighted people.
-Are we, in the process, missing out on learning about other ways to see that may be more perceptive?
+The object ‘frames’ and presents a particular way of seeing FOR Blind/partially sighted people that seems incredibly reductive.
+Are we, in the process, missing out on more enriching processes that benefit all?

 outside the gallery

-I have applied for commissions, residencies and funding over the years and have never been successful.
+I have never had any success applying for commissions, residencies and funding over the years.
 The applications become all encompassing and take over my life.
 A few years ago, I decided to submit my own idea for funding.
 It was daunting, but I have years of experience in (meaningful) public engagement work, managed (incredibly) to attract two respected partners, and develop the project to a place I thought was ready to make an application.
 The infamous #grantium portal with its unfathomable loops and non-sensical descriptions, was the Alice In Wonderland opener to a nightmare.
 The timing of my application meant that I was caught between the old and new system, but the new system used the same confusing questions as the old one.
 Answering the questions was like being in a labyrinth, or a hall of mirrors, with no hope of ever finding my way out.
 At each turn, there were hundreds of possible exits, with each one leading to hundreds more… and numerous melt-downs.
 The process made me ill, and it was unsuccessful: the assessing panel said I had not explained an aspect of public engagement clearly enough.